Suvarnabhumi Airport: Land purchase, initial early phase of construction

+It was scheduled to finish by 2000.

-Airport tests, and official opening
+Airport tests and official opening

-The airport was due to open in late 2004, but a series of budget overruns, construction flaws, and allegations of corruption plagued the project.
+The airport was due to open in late 2004.
+Still, a series of budget overruns, construction flaws, and allegations of corruption plagued the project.

 A further delay was caused by the discovery that the airport had been built over an old graveyard.
 Superstitious construction workers claimed to have seen ghosts there.
-On 23 September 2005, the Thai airports authority held a ceremony where 99 Buddhist monks chanted to appease the spirits.
+On 23 September 2005, the Thai airport authority held a ceremony where 99 Buddhist monks chanted to appease the spirits.

 Full tests of the airport took place on 3 and 29 July 2006.
-Six airlines — Thai Airways International, Nok Air, Thai AirAsia, Bangkok Airways, PBair, and One-Two-GO — used the airport as a base for twenty domestic flights.
-The first international test flights were conducted on 1 September 2006.
-Two Thai Airways aircraft, a Boeing 747-400 and an Airbus A300-600, simultaneously departed the airport at 09:19 to Singapore and Hong Kong respectively.
-At 15:50 the same aircraft flew back and made simultaneous touchdowns on runways 19L and 19R.
-These test flights demonstrated the readiness of the airport to handle traffic.
+Six local airlines — Thai Airways International, Nok Air, Thai AirAsia, Bangkok Airways, PBair, and One-Two-Go Airlines — used the airport as a base for twenty domestic flights.

-On 15 September 2006, the airport started limited daily operations with Jetstar Asia Airways operating three Singapore to Bangkok flights.
-Bangkok Airways moved to the airport on 21 September.
-AirAsia and Thai AirAsia followed on 25 September and on 26 September Nok Air moved to Suvarnabhumi Airport.
-During this initial phase, as well as in the previous tests, the airport used the temporary IATA code NBK.

 Suvarnabhumi officially opened at 03:00 on 28 September 2006, taking over all flights from Don Mueang.
 The first flight to arrive was a Lufthansa Cargo flight LH8442 from Mumbai at 03:05.
-The first commercial arrival was Japan Airlines at 03:30.
-The first passenger arrival was Aerosvit flight VV171 from Kyiv at 04:30, and the first cargo departure was Saudi Arabian Airlines flight SV-984 to Riyadh at 05:00.
+The first Asian commercial arrival was Japan Airlines at 03:30.
+The next arrival was Aerosvit flight VV171 from Kyiv at 04:30, and the first cargo departure was Saudi Arabian Airlines flight SV-984 to Riyadh at 05:00.
 Aerosvit also had the first passenger departure (VV172 to Kyiv) around 05:30.